-While there is no special diet for rheumatoid arthritis, researchers have identified certain foods and supplements that may be helpful.
+While there is no special diet for arthritis, researchers have identified certain foods and supplements that may be helpful.
 One group of foods that reduce inflammation, called anti-inflammatory foods, has shown promise in some studies.
 Anti-inflammatory foods contain compounds that help control inflammation in the body, which is a hallmark of RA.
 These foods comprise what is known as the anti-inflammatory diet, sometimes also referred to as the Mediterranean diet.

 Before beginning any new dietary or supplement regimen, it’s important to talk to your doctor.

 - Fruits and Vegetables – Fruits and vegetables contain antioxidants that can help reduce inflammation.
 Specifically, green leafy vegetables rich in vitamin K like spinach, kale and broccoli dramatically reduce markers in the blood that indicate inflammation.
 Research has also shown that cherries, strawberries and other red and purple fruits have an anti-inflammatory effect.

 - Whole grains – There is some evidence that whole grains, such as brown rice and quinoa, may help lower an indicator of inflammation in the body called C-reactive protein (CRP), which sometimes goes up during an RA flare.
 CRP can be measured through a blood test.
 Whole wheat pastas and breads offer the additional benefit of the antioxidant selenium, which can be low in some people with RA.

 - Beans – Beans are helpful in two ways.
 First, they are loaded with beneficial protein that helps preserve muscle health.
 This is important for people with RA and osteoarthritis because muscles help support the joints.
 Beans are also loaded with fiber and phytonutrients, which help lower CRP.